zoushipeng/goahead/doc/paks/exp-js/README.md

 * extract &mdash; Extract inline scripts into external script files.
 Defaults to to false.
 Set to true to enable or set to a filename to contain all extracted scripts.
 * files &mdash; List of scripts to render.
 Defaults to [ 'lib/\*\*.js*, '!lib/\*\*.map' ]
-* force &mdash; Always minify even if a minified version exists in contents.
-Defaults to false.
 * mappings &mdash; Set of extensions to transform.
+Defaults to: mappings: [ 'js', 'min.js', 'min.map', 'min.js.map' ]
+* minify &mdash; Enable minifying Javascript files.
+Will also generate map files if the js-render transform defines 'usemap' to be true.
+Default to false.
+* options &mdash; Uglifyjs command options to use when minifying Javascript files.
 Defaults to:
-mappings: {
-    'js',
-    'min.js',
-    'min.map',
-    'min.js.map'
-}

-* mangle &mdash; Enable mangling of Javascript variable and function names.
-Default to true.
-* minify &mdash; Enable minifying of Javascript files.
-Will also generate map files if the render-js service defines 'usemap' to be true.
-Default to false.
+--compress dead_code=true,conditionals=true,booleans=true,unused=true,if_return=true,join_vars=true,drop_console=true --mangle
 * usemap &mdash; Use minified Javascript if corresponding source maps is present.
 Default to true.
 * usemin &mdash; Use minified Javascript if present.
 Default to true.

-## render-js
+## js-render

-The render-js service intelligently selects minified or non-minified Javascript files.
+The js-render transform intelligently selects minified or non-minified Javascript files.
 By default, it selects minified scripts if a corresponding source map file with a 'min.map' extension is present.
 Otherwise, non-minified Javascript files with a plain .js extension will be selected.

-The render-js service also provides the `renderScript` API which generates &lt;script&gt; elements for selected script files.
+The js-render transform also provides the `renderScript` API which generates &lt;script&gt; elements for selected script files.
 The order of generated script elements will match the required order as specified by Pak dependencies.

 The renderScripts API may be invoked with an argument can specify a set of patterns to select a subset of scripts for which to create script elements.
 This can be used to select or reject specific scripts.
 A second argument may specify an array of additional scripts to render.